longg20/Personal-ChatGPT-3.5/README.md

-a chatbot website powered by OpenAI ChatGPT-3.5, featuring a base chatbot for personal use and a variety of other chatbots with unique personalities based on fictional characters.
+A chatbot website powered by OpenAI ChatGPT-3.5, featuring a base GPT-3.5 Turbo chatbot for personal use and a variety of other chatbots with unique personalities based on fictional characters.
 Using personal API Key.
 Created with ReactJS TypeScript.
 Chat history is stored in LocalStorage.

 ## How to run: